 In ‘The Intellectual Roots of the Oppressed: Islam’s Triumph Over Apartheid’ Cassiem argues that the end of the apartheid era is near and cites Islam as the ‘lost property’ of the Azanians and all oppressed peoples, drawing on his explanation of Islamic justice.

 In ‘Islam’s Triumph Over Apartheid’ Cassiem expands on the idea of Ummah.
-His explanation of the concept centre the Islamic community at the centre of the ongoing struggles against oppression in its many forms including racism, nationalism and dehumanisation.
+His explanation of the concept centres the Islamic community at the heart of the ongoing struggles against oppression in its many forms including racism, nationalism and dehumanisation.

 This book is interesting for many different audiences: from the transnational activist, to the historian of the anti-apartheid struggle and other liberation struggles.

 With struggles for liberation still ongoing around the world, Cassiem provides some context for Islamic activism within all of them.

 For further information and review copies please contact email@example.com on +44 20 8904 4222.